 - No Hamiltonian cycle.

 A problem is NP-complete if it is both NP and NP-hard.
-NP-complete problems are the hardest problems in NP.
+NP-complete problems are the hard problems in NP.

 - NP-complete problems are special as any problem in NP class can be transformed or reduced into NP-complete problems in polynomial time.